ninjanaruto1012/SparkJupyter/README.md

 docker compose up -d
 ```

+At this point, you can open Google Chrome on your corporate laptop and typen in http://IP_ADDRESS_OF_LINUX_VM:80/tree to access the jupyterlab.

 # Kafka
 Pay attention that the docker-compose.yml also include a pack of kakfa, zookeeper and kafka-connect-datagen.
 After running docker compose up, kakfa will be installed.
 Once being sure all containers are up and running, we run the follow command to generate data
 ```s